(This post contains affiliate links. Read my full disclosure.)

 I should say now that changing behaviour is hard work.
-I don’t promise to be able to do it in 1500 words, but there are some fool-proof strategies coming up that you can start putting into practice today.
+However, there are some fool-proof strategies coming up that you can start putting into practice today.

 Unfortunately there isn’t a clear cut answer to this.
 There could be any number of reasons why someone isn’t taking full responsibility for their tasks, even if their job description says they should.